KokoDoko/kokodoko.github.io/README.md

 ![](./images/video.png)  |  ![](./images/unity1.png)
 Interactive Video Booth - Exposition University of Groningen | Digital Playground - Unity Workshop for kids
 ![](./images/beer.png)  |  ![](./images/chip.png)
-Heineken Visualisation displayed in Wembley Stadium London | Build-a-Chip public touchscreen game
+Heineken Visualisation displayed in Wembley Stadium London | Build-a-Chip iPad game for University of Groningen

-Interactive campaign work for brands such as Heineken, KPN, 3FM, Nike, ING, Vodafone, University of Groningen.
+>*I have done interactive campaign work for brands such as Heineken, KPN, 3FM, Nike, ING, Vodafone, University of Groningen and more*.

 <br>
 <br>

-## <a name="exp"></a>Code Experiments
+## <a name="exp"></a>Creative Coding

  |  |  |  |
 :-------------------------:|:-------------------------:|:-------------------------: